gearglow/ReptiliaWithATwist/The List.md

 "Breakfast first, you two," Hermione said.
 "We'll tell you all about it while we eat."

-They found empty seats across from Ron and Neville, who were also invited.
+They found empty seats across from Ron, Ginny, and Neville, who were also invited.

 "So what's this about, then?"
 Neville asked.